 After the revision rhinoplasty procedure, patients will usually experience bruising and swelling for five to seven days.
 Discomfort may be less than the primary procedure because of the fact that the nose has already been operated on.
 Dr. Trussler will place tape and a splint on the nose, as well as silicone splints in the nose.
 Everything, including stitches, will be removed after one week of healing.
 Once bruising and swelling subside, patients can usually return to work and other regular activities.
 The nose will continue to heal and may change in appearance over the course of a year after surgery when full results will be visible.

 Initial results of the revision procedure will be noticeable right away but will continue to improve as swelling subsides and the nose heals.
 It is important for patients to wait until full results appear before comparing their pre-operative and post-operative result.

 - Janis JE, Trussler AP, Ghavami A, Marin V, Rohrich RJ, Gunter JP.
 The Lower Lateral Crural Turnover Flap.
 Plast Reconstr Surg.
 2009 Jun;123(6):1830-41.

-Whether you have a question about revision rhinoplasty or would like to setup a consultation in Austin, Dr. Trussler and his staff are here to help.
-Please fill out our contact form, or call our office at 512-450-1077 to schedule an appointment.
-Start your journey to not only looking, but breathing better today!
+Whether you have a question about revision rhinoplasty or would like to set up a consultation in Austin, Dr. Trussler, and his staff are here to help.
+Please fill out our contact form, or call our Austin office at 512-450-1077 to schedule an appointment.
+Start your journey to not only looking but breathing better today!